Adam-Ellgood/340CT_ECS_Group_Project/README.md

 (Adam) Myself and Aaron have now come together to integrate our chosen functionality team.
 We now have a functioning file upload and retrieve functionality to a local database.
 I feel we can integrate with Mustafa for the login of the application.

 (Mustafa) I have added version 1 of the login code, feel free to add any comments.

+(Adam) Good work today Mustafa and Aaron, I am glad the login functionality and the file upload and retrieve are now integrated.
+Lets try and encourage the others functionality to be integrated in the remaining days of our final sprint.
+Thank you.